 - Conversion and use of abandoned railroad corridors for trails for pedestrians, bicyclists, or other non-motorized transportation users.

-- Construction of turnouts, overlooks, and viewing areas
+- Turnouts, overlooks, and viewing areas.

 - Community improvement activities, including: